rafacmaia/react-book-log/README.md

 npm run dev
 ```

-Once the server is running, open the localhost URL (usually [http://localhost:3000](http://localhost:3000)) with your browser to see the result.
+Once the server is running, open the localhost URL (usually [http://localhost:5173](http://localhost:5173)) with your browser to see the result.

 ## Image credits 🎨

-Book covers sourced from public listings on publisher sites and book databases.
+Book covers were sourced from public listings on publisher sites and book databases.

+Most SVG icons obtained from [SVG Repo](https://www.svgrepo.com/) under CC0 License (no attribution needed)

 The following are available under [CC Attribution License](https://creativecommons.org/licenses/by/4.0/) :